-- (a) The time in which any act provided by these rules is to be performed is computed by excluding the first day and including the last. - (b) Unless otherwise provided by law, Iif the last day for exercising or performing any right or duty to act or respond falls on a weekend, or on a holiday for which the offices of the Workers' Compensation Appeals Board are closed, the act or response may be performed or exercised upon the next business day.
+(a) The time in which any act provided by these rules is to be performed is computed by excluding the first day and including the last, unless the last day is a Saturday, Sunday or other legal holiday, and then it is also excluded.

-Reference: Section 5316, Labor Code; Sections 6700, 6701 and 6707, Government Code; and
+(b) If the last day for exercising or performing any right or duty to act or respond falls on a weekend, or on a holiday for which the offices of the Workers' Compensation Appeals Board are closed, the act or response may be performed or exercised upon the next business day.

-Sections 10, 12, 12a, 12b, 13 and 135, Code of Civil Procedure.
+Reference: Section 5316, Labor Code; Sections 6700, 6701 and 6707, Government Code; and Sections 10, 12, 12a, 12b, 13 and 135, Code of Civil Procedure.